About the Series

 Actor Lawrence ‘Larry’ Lamb finds it easy to up sticks.
-“There’s a real wanderlust in me,” he says.
+“There’s a real wanderlust in me,” he says at the start of his episode of Who Do You Think You Are?
 “It’s like, what’s on the other side of the hill?”
 His mother Jessie shares this “move-on, gypsy” quality.
 Little does Larry realise how his next journey, into the past, will reveal others with the same restless spirit.

 Larry wants to learn more about his mother’s side of the family.
 Jessie was adopted in 1930 at a time when this was a process shrouded in secrecy and it’s only recently that an adoption support agency has gathered together documents related to what happened.
 On a visit to his mother in Eastbourne, he even sees the note where her mother, Catherine Walker Burns Rose, confirms that she’s giving up her daughter for adoption.